 November is a wonderful month for planning a holiday in India.
 The weather is cool and dry, and the mood is festive.
 Continuing from the fervor of festivals in October, the spirits remain high as there are many cultural and religious festivals in November as well.

 India is the breeding ground of numerous religions and cultures.
 Each of these brings with it myriad celebrations in form of cultural events and religious festivals, spread across the year.
 And the grand celebrations of some of the festivals in November are not to be missed.

-This quick list of festivals in November 2019 includes some of most interesting festivals and events.
+This quick list of festivals in November in India 2020 includes some of most interesting festivals and events.
 Have a look!

 Festivals In November In India Dates And Key attractions

 India is a country famous for its rich cultural diversity.
 There are a lot of festivals that are celebrated here throughout the year.
 Some festivals in November 2020 in India are listed below.
 Have a look.